Thrift Store Flipping as a Side Hustle

 Melissa and her husband make money flipping thrift store items and selling them on eBay, Facebook, Craigslist, and more.
 They started this as a side hustle and now have made this their full-time gig!
 They closed the year out earning $130,000 flipping thrift store items.

-And they’ve created a course, Flipper University, to teach you exactly how they do it!
+And they’ve created a course, Flipper University, to teach you exactly how to flip thrift store items!
 They’ve combined their 20 years of “thrift store flipping”experience into a course that will teach you all about how to get started earning a side income or even a full-time income flipping thrift store items!

 RELATED: How to Earn $1000 per Month Online